Block Party Requirements

 - Complete the application online.

 Applications should be submitted at least three working days in advance of the Block Party.

 Important: Emergency vehicles and block residents must be allowed access to the block throughout the event.
 To assist with that, please have someone available in case traffic cones and signs need to be removed from the street.

 - The street must remain clear and open at all times for vehicular access.

 - Do not place or position equipment or party-related items in the street unless they can be quickly and easily removed (no bounce houses, party tents, audio/video equipment, food trucks, etc.).

 - At least one person must be on the street at all times while the street is blocked.

-- Block parties are not permitted on major thoroughfares on October 31.
+- Block parties are not permitted on major thoroughfares and no block parties are allowed on October 31.

 - All members of the block should be notified of the event in advance.